clvv/fasd/README.md

     _fasd_bash_hook_cmd_complete v m j o

 You could select an entry in the list of matching files.

+# Matching

+Fasd has three matching modes: default, case-insensitive, and fuzzy.

+For a given set of queries (the set of command-line arguments passed to fasd), A path is a match if and only if:

+1. Queries match the path *in order*.
+2. The last query matches the *last segment* of the path.

+If no match is found, fasd will try the same process ignoring case.
+If still no match is found, fasd will allow extra characters to be placed between query characters for fuzzy matching.

+Tips:

+* If you want your last query not to match the last segment of the path, append `/` as the last query.
+* If you want your last query to match the end of the filename, append `$` to the last query.

 # How It Works